HemanthReddy10/HemanthReddy10/README.md

-- 👋 Hi, I’m Hemanth Reddy Yaramala
+- 👋 Hi, I’m Hemanth Reddy Yaramala, You can call me Hemanth
 - 👀 I’m  studying Masters in Information Systems at Northeastern University ,Boston
 - 🌱 I’m currently learning Software technologies which can create an huge impact on society
 - 💞️ I’m looking to collaborate on intresting SDLC projects